 Making inside out egg rolls (AKA egg roll in a bowl) is a way to enjoy the same flavors but without the allergens.
 That’s right, this is an egg roll recipe sans egg roll wrappers.
 That means it is egg free and wheat/gluten free.

 And, on top of being allergy friendly, this dish is also really nutritious!
-I use ground turkey, a lean protein, lots of veggies, and serve on top of brown rice, a gluten free whole grain.
+I use ground turkey, a lean protein, lots of veggies, and serve it on top of brown rice, a gluten free whole grain.
 This meal has all of the bases covered and all you need is one pan (plus another for the rice)!

 Finally, I love this dish because my kids love it!
 It’s one of their favorite meals so I often make extra to use for lunch the next day.